SammamMahdi/Hand_Gesture_BSC12/README.md

 Edit the constants in the script to tweak behaviour as needed.

-Terminate the program by making the "rock and roll" gesture (index and pinky up, middle and ring down).
+Terminate the program by making the "rock and roll" gesture: index and pinky strongly up (extended), middle and ring strongly down (curled).

-**Terminate:** Make the "rock and roll" gesture (index and pinky up, middle and ring down).
+**Terminate:** Make the "rock and roll" gesture: index and pinky strongly up (extended), middle and ring strongly down (curled).

-**To quit:** Press `ESC` or `q` in the preview window or make the "rock and roll" gesture (index and pinky up, middle and ring down).
+**To quit:** Press `ESC` or `q` in the preview window or make the "rock and roll" gesture (index and pinky strongly up, middle and ring strongly down).